Bolaji-96/Classification-Models/README.md

 Pandas, Numpy, Matplotlib, Seaborn, and SKlearn.

 ## Results & Conclusion
-After fitting both models, the Decision Trees edges the Logistic Regression with an AUC of 0.85.
+After fitting both models, the Logistic Regression Model edges the Decision Trees Model with an AUC of 0.85.